NoaShivDTU/SocialDataTest/_posts/2025-03-18-welcome-to-jekyll.markdown

 </figure>

 <p>
  The map shows no systematic geographical pattern changes over time.
-For all years there is a high density of reported crimes in one area around the Mission district (the top right of the main land) and a more scattered pattern throught the rest of the city.
+Each year show a high density of reported crimes in one area, namely around the Mission district (the top right of the main land) and a more scattered pattern throught the rest of the city and in the suburbs.
 The pattern displayed on the map overlap with the analysis performed by <a href="https://www.wesanfrancisco.org/data/2023-neighborhood-crime">WE San Fransisco</a>, where the dense area on the map also is reported to be some of the most reports of violence and drug crimes.
 </p>

 <p>
-This map indicate that the crimes within the three categories often occur within the same area, but since all incidents are reported by mapping to the nearest intersect, the exact location of the crimes are not shown.
+This map indicate that the crimes within the three categories often occur within the same area, but since all incidents are reported by mapping to the nearest intersect, as described in <a href="https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783/about_data">Police Department Incident Reports: 2018 to Present</a>, the exact location of the crimes are not shown.
 </p>

 <p>
-To further investigate how much these crimes overlap in terms of location.
-This is shown in the bar chart below in <a href="#fig3">Figure 3</a> which indicate neigborhoods where there is an overlap of these crime occurences.
+To further investigate how much these crimes overlap in terms of location, the bar chart below in <a href="#fig3">Figure 3</a> shows neigborhoods where there is an overlap of these crime occurences.
 <p>

 <figure id="fig3">